basho/basho_docs/content/community/productadvisories/aaestall.md

 There exists a highly unlikely condition where Riak KV’s active anti-entropy feature can either stall or cause a segmentation fault crash.

+{{% note title="Riak KV Enterprise Edition" %}}
+If you are using Riak KV Enterprise Edition, please see the Product Advisory in the Basho Support Portal for your patches and instructions.
+{{% /note %}}

 ## Description